Automattic/jetpack/projects/js-packages/connection/README.md

 - *onRegistered* - callback, to be called upon registration success.
 - *onUserConnected* - callback, to be called when the connection is fully established.
 - *from* - string, custom string parameter to identify where the request is coming from.
-- *redirectUrl* - string, wp-admin URI so the user to get redirected there after Calypso connection flow.
+- *redirectUrl* - string, wp-admin URI to redirect a user to after Calypso connection flow.

 ### Basic Usage
 ```jsx